mojaloop/ml-testing-toolkit/documents/User-Guide.md

 ------------------------------
 ```

 To enable the integration with **Mojaloop Connection Manager**, you will need to open a new terminal window to bring up the **Mojaloop Connection Manage** docker container.
-The **Mojaloop Connection Manager** is part of the **Mojaloop Testing Toolkit** download, and you can just navigate to the respective repository.
+The **Mojaloop Connection Manager** is part of the **Mojaloop Testing Toolkit** download, and you can just navigate to the respective folder in the repository.
 Change directory into _/connection-manager_.

 ```
 cd connection-manager